ACUTE CARE

 Our hospital is the cornerstone for great care.

-With over 39,000 emergency room visits, close to 8,000 surgeries, nearly 4,000 treatment sessions through the out-patient cancer clinic, 485 babies born, and more than 6,500 people being admitted for care each year, our local hospital is one of our most important community assets.
+With over 39,000 emergency room visits, more than 8,000 surgeries, thousands of treatment sessions through the out-patient cancer clinic, 467 babies born, and nearly 7,000 people being admitted for care each year, our local hospital is one of our most important community assets.

 ER VISITS